creativeprojects/resticprofile/README.md

 source = [ "/", "/var" ]
 ```

-Here's a more complex comfiguration file showing profile inheritance and two backup profiles using the same repository:
+Here's a more complex configuration file showing profile inheritance and two backup profiles using the same repository:

 ```ini
 [global]